-Pittsburgh marketing consultant Randy Strothman, president of Randy Strothman and Associates, holds a B.A. from Brown University and an M.Ed. from the University of Pittsburgh.
+Pittsburgh marketing consultant Randy Strothman holds a B.A. from Brown University and an M.Ed. from the University of Pittsburgh.
 He has taught communication classes for Penn State University, Chatham College and the University of Pittsburgh.

 Quick Career Snapshot

-Randy’s 30+ year career launched with film and television production, including a stint as editor for Mr. Rogers Neighborhood.
-As a producer/director, his documentary productions have garnered more than 30 awards.
+Randy’s 30+ year communication career launched with film and television production, including a stint as editor for Mr. Rogers Neighborhood.
+As a producer/director/editor, his documentary productions have garnered more than 30 awards.
 In the mid-90s, he transitioned into marketing and public relations support for businesses and nonprofits.

-Today, Randy Strothman & Associates is a boutique marketing consulting firm which draws from a hand-picked talent pool in Pittsburgh to deliver marketing plans, branding and identities, traditional and Internet marketing and advertising, fundraising support, and public relations.
-He has successfully launched 6 businesses for clients.
+Today, Randy Strothman & Associates is a boutique marketing consulting firm which draws from a hand-picked talent pool of his Associates in Pittsburgh to deliver marketing plans, branding and identities, traditional and Internet marketing and advertising, fundraising, and public relations.
+Randy and his Associates have successfully launched 6 businesses for clients in the Pittsburgh region.

 [see also Randy's Talents for more background]